Meet the SANReN Team…

 Thokozani is currently a senior project manager at the SANReN CA responsible for the rollout of the SANReN Network and services projects.
 He has extensive experience in both the public and private sector as a project manager.
 His other activities are in support of infrastructure procurement.
 He holds a Bachelor of Engineering (Hons) Electronics degree, an MBA degree and an MSc. in Strategic Focus degree.

-Siju is a currently Network Engineering manager (acting) at the SANReN CA at the CSIR.
+Siju is currently the Network Engineering manager at the SANReN CA at the CSIR.
 He has been employed full time since January 2006 and has worked in a variety of fields at several companies prior to joining the CSIR.
 Specifically, he was a Business Solution’s Analyst at Nedbank, where he developed custom banking solutions for business clients; a Consultant at Bytes System Integration, where he assisted the consulting team to develop Information and Communications Technology (ICT) roadmaps for various clients; and finally as a control system engineer at ArcelorMittal where he planned, coordinated and implemented the deployment of systems at various plants in the Newcastle Steelworks.
 Currently, he is coordinating the rollout of the South African Identity Federation and developing the stakeholder engagement plan for the science community in the SANReN team.
 He holds a Bachelors and an Honours degree in Computer Engineering and a Masters degree in Nuclear Engineering.